 Alternate History Books by Women

 This list is intended to be a starter, rather than exhaustive.
 With one exception (to show that women writing alternate history is nothing new), it includes a sample of novels published in English within the last decade or so.
 It thus does not include short stories, novellas and anthologies.
-It also leaves out the many alternate histories by women that fall into the science fiction, steampunk, fantasy or time travel categories, as well as books intended primarily for children and youth.
+It also leaves out the many alternate histories by women that fall into the science fiction, steampunk, fantasy or time travel categories, as well as books intended primarily for children and teenagers.

 The Professor in Erin by Lily (Charlotte Elizabeth) McManus (1918)

 What if Hugh O’Neill won the Battle of Kinsale in 1601, ending English rule in Ireland?

 (This is the oldest alternate history book by a woman listed on Uchronia.)

 The Romanitas Trilogy by Sophia McDougall (2005-2011)